 Encryption is a method of scrambling information for transmission between you and the bank.
 A key is needed to decode the information.
 For example, when you request information about your account to the bank your browser encrypts the information.
 When the bank receives the request, it is decoded and the information is sent back to you encrypted, then your browser decodes the information to read it.

 There are various levels of encryption available on browsers.
 In order to determine when data is being encrypted, your browser will tell you.
-In the bottom of your browser window, there will be an icon that tells you if your banking session is encrypted.
+The address line of your browser window will display an icon that tells you if your banking session is encrypted.
+A Locked Padlock indicates that the page is secure, an Unlocked Padlock icon indicates that the page is not secure.

-Please note: When using Microsoft Explorer 5.0 as your browser, there is an option that allows you to save your password for secure sites.
+When using any browser there is an option that allows you to save your password for secure sites.
 If this option is enabled, the browser will prompt you to "save passwords" and from that point forward the password you selected will be stored and the browser will sign on to online banking without requiring you to enter a password each time.
 We STRONGLY RECOMMEND that this option be disabled because anyone who opens your browser could access your account information without needing the password.
 If you choose to enable this option, you should make every effort to explore other lock down methods for your personal computer.

 Most browsers let you check your level of encryption: